microsoftgraph/msgraph-sdk-java-core/readme.md

 An instance of the **HttpClients** class handles building client.
 To create a new instance of this class, you need to provide an instance of `IAuthenticationProvider`, which can authenticate requests to Microsoft Graph.

-For an example of how to get an authentication provider, see [the samples](https://github.com/microsoftgraph/msgraph-sdk-java-core/blob/master/samples).
+For an example of how to get an authentication provider, see [choose a Microsoft Graph authentication provider](https://docs.microsoft.com/graph/sdks/choose-authentication-providers?tabs=Java).

 ### 2.3 Get a HttpClients object